 Meditation — Entering the Void

-Surprisingly, I was able to find many secular sources on ways to meditate; they were quite simple, just find a quiet place, sit down, and concentrate on your breathing; if thoughts come, simply turn your attention back onto your breath.
-It’s incredibly hard to do in the beginning, and it was hard to see any immediate or short-term benefits from it.
+Surprisingly, I was able to find many secular sources on ways to meditate; they were quite simple, find a quiet place, sit down, and concentrate on your breathing; if thoughts come, turn your attention back onto your breath.
+It’s tough to do so initially, and it was hard to see any immediate or short-term benefits from it.
 One thing I noticed, though, was that it felt good at times while meditating, and my thinking patterns slowly started to change for the better.

 My desire for meditation continued to grow, and I found myself searching the internet more and more for different perspectives and techniques on the practice.
 Before I got too far down the path, something unexpected and incredibly life-changing happened to me, and it all happened one night when I went to sleep.

 Surrounded by infinite darkness, my consciousness awakens in the void.
 It is not the same as thick-veil of darkness one experiences in the absence of light—in this experience, I can see infinitely, yet nothing is there to see.

 My mind soon starts to panic as I try to grasp where I am and what I am ‘seeing.’
 There was no sense of being anywhere nor even a sense of my body.
 It came to me to think back to my last memories, and as my panic continued to accelerate, I remembered that my last memory was that of going to bed.
 This was somewhat comforting to me to have a starting point of figuring out what was happening.
 I quickly realized that if I was sleeping, then this must be a dream.
 “I’m dreaming!”
 I exclaimed.
 The thought was so exhilarating, but “how could this be possible?
 How could I be fully conscious within a dream?”.

 As my excitement built up, the experience soon started to fade, and I found myself lying in bed again—staring at the back of my eyelids in utter amazement.